 Myth: Medical cannabis leads to other drug use

-While we’re not going to get into the recreational marijuana debate as it’s not the focus of this site; rather than medical cannabis leading to other drug use, it’s becoming increasingly apparent it is replacing other risky addictive drugs including opioids and tranquilisers.
+While we’re not going to get into the recreational marijuana debate as it’s not the focus of this site; rather than medical cannabis leading to other drug use, some evidence suggests it is replacing other risky addictive drugs including opioids and tranquilisers.

 Another example is a survey of medical cannabis users that found 97% “strongly agreed/agreed” they were able decrease their opioid use when using cannabis – and many said it was more effective.